null

 How do I know if my switchboard needs upgrading?

-Older switchboards, ceramic fuses, frequent tripping, or a lack of safety switches are common indicators.
-The best way to know is through a professional inspection.
+Older switchboards, ceramic fuses, frequent tripping, burning smells, or a lack of safety switches are common indicators.
+The best way to know is a professional inspection.

 Is a switchboard upgrade always required?

-No. We only recommend upgrades when they’re genuinely necessary for safety, capacity or compliance reasons.
+No. We only recommend upgrades when they are genuinely necessary for safety, capacity or compliance reasons, and we repair first where that is the safer, more sensible option.

 Will a switchboard upgrade improve electrical safety?